aws/sagemaker-python-sdk/doc/index.rst

 *************
-Orchestration
+Workflows
 *************
-Orchestrate your SageMaker training and inference jobs with Kubernetes and Airflow.
+Orchestrate your SageMaker training and inference workflows with Airflow and Kubernetes.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2

-    kubernetes/index
-    airflow/index
+    workflows/index

 *************************